The Record

 Authentication: passwordless

-Sign-in uses magic links.
+Sign-in is by email link.
 You enter your email, we send a one-click sign-in link, you click.
 There is no password to create, no password to remember, no password for us to leak.

 Our authentication service is hosted in the EU.
-Magic links expire shortly after issue and become single-use after click.
+Sign-in links expire shortly after issue and become single-use after click.
 We do not retain link tokens after expiry.

 Right to export